sct-pipeline/vertebral-labeling-validation/README.md

 ### Prerequisites

-1. Install `spinalcordtoolbox` from `git` and check out the disc labeling PR:
+1. Install `spinalcordtoolbox` from `git`:

     ```bash
     git clone https://github.com/spinalcordtoolbox/spinalcordtoolbox
     cd spinalcordtoolbox
     ./install_sct
+    ```

+2. Check out the branch corresponding to the SCT disc labeling PR

+    ```bash
     git checkout lr/Deep_vertebral_labeling
     ```

     **Important**: You will want to make sure you are checked out to this branch each time you run `sct_run_batch`.
 This will only be necessary during the development of the SCT/ivadomed integration.
 Once [`spinalcordtoolbox`@PR#2679](https://github.com/spinalcordtoolbox/spinalcordtoolbox/pull/2679) has been merged, this step will change.

-2. Manually reinstall `ivadomed` in the SCT conda environment, specifically using the "HourglassNet" branch:
+3. Manually reinstall `ivadomed` in the SCT conda environment, specifically using the "HourglassNet" branch:

     ```bash
     cd $SCT_DIR